Task details

 To view information about a task:

-- Navigate to the target Project where the task resides.
+- Navigate to the Project that contains the task.

 - Hover over the task name and click